Parachute Regiment (United Kingdom): Structure

 The Parachute Regiment consists of three regular army battalions, the 1st, 2nd, and 3rd, and an Army Reserve battalion, the 4th.
 The 1st is based at St Athan, Wales, and is permanently attached to the Special Forces Support Group (SFSG).
 They receive further training on additional weapons, communications equipment and specialist assault skills.
-All men within the Parachute Regiment can expect to serve with the SFSG on rotation.
+All soldiers within the Parachute Regiment can expect to serve with the SFSG on rotation.
 This ensures that the advanced military skills taught to the SFSG are maintained in the other two regular battalions.
 The 2nd and 3rd battalions are the parachute infantry component of the 16 Air Assault Brigade, the army's rapid response brigade, and are based at Colchester Garrison.
 The reserve 4th Battalion has its headquarters at Thornbury Barracks, near Pudsey in Leeds, and companies in Glasgow, Liverpool and London.

 Selection

 Volunteers for the Parachute Regiment are invited to a 3-day insight course at the Parachute Regiment Assessment Course (PRAC) at Catterick Garrison.
 Over the three days, they have to pass a series of physical fitness assessments.
 Adult entry recruit training is then undertaken over a 30-week course with 2nd Infantry Training Battalion at the Infantry Training Centre at Catterick.
 Junior soldiers enlisted for roles in the Parachute Regiment receive initial training which is held at the Army Foundation College.
 Junior soldiers are also enrolled on the Operation Achilles pathway during their last 12 weeks of phase 1 training, before they transfer to phase 2 training at the Infantry Training Centre.
 P company puts recruits through a number of physical assessments designed to test fitness, stamina and teamwork skills.
 At the end of P Company, recruits take part in eight pre-parachute selection tests.
 Those who are successful are awarded their maroon beret.

-Currently, recruits for the Parachute Regiment must be aged 16 to 35 years and 6 months for the regular Army, or 18 to 40 for the Army Reserve (4 PARA).
+Currently, recruits for the Parachute Regiment must be aged 17 years & 9 months to 39 years & 6 months.
 Potential Officers must be aged 18 to 29.
 After the British government removed the ban on women serving in Ground Close Combat (GCC) roles, women are permitted to join all infantry units, including the Parachute Regiment.

+Hannah Knapton became the first female officer in the Parachute Regiment in March 2023.